-Anti-Submarine Ability in Warfare by Indonesian Navy Helicopters in supporting the Operational Readiness concept is defined as an operational element that has readiness in accordance with its main task as Anti Submarine Helicopters in carrying out operational tasks by considering the readiness of personnel, platforms (engines and fuselage), sewaco. (sensors, weapons, command) and logistics.
-The first step is to analyze the assessment of technology components and operational stages and determine benchmarks so that research gaps can be identified.
+Ability in Anti-Submarine Warfare Indonesian Navy Helicopters in supporting the Operational Readiness concept is defined as an element that has operational readiness in accordance with its main task as Anti Submarine Helicopters in carrying out operational tasks by considering the readiness of personnel, platforms (engines and fuselage), sewaco. (sensors. weapons, command) and logistics.
+The first step is analyze the assessment of technology components and operational stages and determine benchmarks so that research gaps can be identified.
 The next step is to conduct an analysis using technometrics on the status of technology, technological capabilities, technology content, and technology requirements.
 The results of this analysis are used to determine strategic steps in increasing the ASW (Anti Submarine Warfare) capability of Indonesian Navy helicopters on aspects of human resource readiness and readiness (platform and sewaco).